xhongyi/SHD_code/README.md

 # Getting Started

-To build SHD, simply do
+To build SHD, simply do:

 	$ make

 Notice that SHD requires boost library as well as gcc-4.7. gcc-4.8 and newer versions have